 Srinagar – Leh The drive of a lifetime | Jun

-Leh is the dream destination for every traveller and more for driving enthusiasts.
-Driving from Srinagar and around Ladakh, we crossed many super high altitude passes, starting from 11000 ft and going up to more than 18000 ft.
-An exhilarating road trip from the start itself, crossing the Zojila pass (11574 ft) and continuing to drive through Chang La (17,590 ft), Khardung La (17,582 ft), some of the highest roads in the world.
+Leh is the dream destination for every traveler and more for driving enthusiasts.
+Driving from Srinagar and around Ladakh, we crossed many super high altitudes passes, starting from 11000 ft and going up to more than 18000 ft.
+An exhilarating road trip from the start itself, crossing the Zojila pass (11574 ft), and continuing to drive through Chang La (17,590 ft), Khardung La (17,582 ft), some of the highest roads in the world.

 Kolkata – Home-bound | Sept